Newton optimization for the Multiconfiguration Self Consistent Field method at the basis set limit: closed-shell two-electron systems: Introduction

+We present the first implementation of a Newton optimization scheme for the \ac{MCSCF} method within the framework of \ac{MRA} using \acp{MW}.
+Multiconfigurational approaches are essential for capturing correlation effects in quantum chemistry.
+However, the optimization of \ac{MCSCF} wavefunctions remains a challenging nonlinear problem due to the coupled dependence on both configurational coefficients and orbitals.
+It is widely recognized that second-order methods, in particular Newton-type algorithms, provide the most efficient route to convergence when reliable second-derivative information is available.

+In conventional formulations, the \ac{MCSCF} energy is expressed in terms of a finite basis representation, and the Newton step is derived from explicit second derivatives with respect to both configuration interaction coefficients and orbital rotation parameters \cite{Helgaker_Jorgensen_Olsen}.
+In contrast, within a multiwavelet framework, one operates in a virtually infinite basis set, where such parametrizations are neither natural nor numerically advantageous.
+This necessitates a reformulation of the optimization problem at the functional (basis independent) level.

+In this work, we adopt a Lagrangian formulation of the \ac{MCSCF} problem and derive the corresponding Newton equations directly in function space.
+This approach enables the incorporation of Green's function techniques and leads naturally to an integral formulation of the Newton step.
+The use of resolvent operators plays a central role in this construction and is closely aligned with the multiresolution representation.

+For this prototype study we restrict ourselves to the case of a two-electron closed-shell system.
+While this setting allows for a transparent exposition of the method, the formulation can be generalized and extended to systems with an arbitrary number of electrons and general spin symmetry.

+We emphasize that the present formulation is closely related to recent developments in geometric optimization.
+In particular, the variational parameters of the \ac{MCSCF} problem naturally reside on nonlinear manifolds due to orthonormality constraints.
+While the present work is formulated in a Lagrangian framework, it can be viewed as a precursor to a fully Riemannian treatment of the problem.
+A consistent definition of the energy gradient in the Riemannian sense has only recently been introduced for single-determinant methods \cite{Dinvay2026gradient_descent_hartree_fock}, and its extension to the multiconfigurational setting is an important direction for future work.
+In the present work, however, we employ tools that are more familiar to specialists in quantum chemistry, namely, Lagrange's multiplier theorem for the constrained optimization and the Hilbert space of square integrable functions.

+Our approach allows one to perform \ac{MCSCF} calculations of both ground and excited states within the framework of \ac{MRA}.
 Here, we note that this adaptive discretization technique is particularly useful in computational chemistry, where it effectively handles the singular Coulomb interaction between an electron and the nucleus, as well as the resulting cusp in orbitals \cite{ Frediani_Fossgaard_Fla_Ruud, Harrison_Fann_Yanai_Gan_Beylkin2004, Jensen_Saha_elephant2017, Yanai_Fann_Gan_Harrison_Beylkin2004}.
 Moreover, its success in chemistry applications is largely due to the approximation of the resolvent:

 based on the heat semigroup \cite{Harrison_Fann_Yanai_Beylkin2003}.
 Multiresolution quantum chemistry is rapidly evolving, and we refer readers to a comprehensive review for a broader perspective \cite{Bischoff2019}.
-An overview of the latest advancements will also appear in an upcoming paper \cite{Tantardini_Dinvay_Pitteloud_Gerez_Jensen_review2024}.